-- Style Heading 1 will appear in bold, blue capital letters in the text and will appear capitalised in the TOC irrespective of whether or not lower or upper case letters are typed. - Style Heading 2 will appear in bold, blue, capital letters in the text but must be typed with capital letters if they are required to be displayed as such in the TOC (particular attention should be paid to acronyms). - Style Heading 3 appears as bold, blue, small capitals, in upper case with the first letter and any subsequent capitals larger than the remaining text; the text must be typed with capital letters if they are required to be displayed as such in the TOC. - Style Heading 4 appears as bold, blue text and must be typed as required with capital letters. - Style Heading 5 is normal, blue text and must be typed as required with capital letters.
+- Style Heading 1 will appear in bold, blue, capital letters in the text and will appear capitalized in the TOC irrespective of whether or not lower or upper case letters are typed. - Style Heading 2 will appear in bold, blue, capital letters in the text but must be typed with capital letters if they are required to be displayed as such in the TOC (particular attention should be paid to acronyms). - Style Heading 3 appears as bold, blue, small capital letters, in upper case with the first letter and any subsequent capitals larger than the remaining text; the text must be typed with capital letters if they are required to be displayed as such in the TOC. - Style Heading 4 appears as bold, blue text and must be typed as required with capital letters. - Style Heading 5 is normal, blue text and must be typed as required with capital letters.

-The style Heading 1 Separation Line automatically follows the first carriage return after the Heading 1 and Heading 2 levels and the style Body text follows the second carriage return after the separation line.
+The style Heading 1 Separation Line automatically follows the first carriage return after the Heading 1 text and Heading 2 Separation Line similarly follows Heading 2 level text.
+Body text style follows the carriage return after the separation lines.
 (Note - if the line disappears, reposition the cursor at the end of the section heading text and press carriage return).